-- i.
-Change in Household Income.
-The MHC HOPWA Program defines a change in income as \$200.00 or more per month to align with HUD's Occupancy Requirements of SubsidizedMultifamily Housing Programs, (see Chapter 7: Recertification, Unit Transfers, and Gross Rent Changes, Section 2: Interim Recertification).
+- \$200.00 or more per month to align with HUD's Occupancy Requirements of Subsidized Multifamily Housing Programs, (see Chapter 7: Recertification, Unit Transfers, and Gross Rent Changes, Section 2: Interim Recertification).
 Nonetheless, households may request an interim recertification for a change in income of any amount at any time during an annual eligibility period.
 Attach documentation of the change in income to the Recertification Worksheet (documentation must be complete and cover the 30 days preceding the interim recertification date).
 If household annual gross income exceeds 80 percent of AMI, the household is no longer eligible for the program. - ii.
 Change in Household Residency.
 Attach documentation of the change in residency (documentation must be current as of the interim recertification date).
 If the household is outside of the Project Sponsor's service area, program services will end immediately and the household may seek services from the HOPWA provider in their new service area.
 If household annual gross income exceeds 80 percent of AMI, the household is no longer eligible for the program.
-Complete and attach the Rent Standard and Rent Reasonableness Certification and Rental Assistance Worksheet for TBRA or Maser-Leased households and the Household Income Eligibility Worksheet and Housing Quality Standards Certification orms for all households.
+Complete and attach the Rent Standard and Rent Reasonableness Certification and Rental Assistance Worksheet for TBRA or Maser-Leased households and the Household Income Eligibility Worksheet and Housing Quality Standards Certification forms for all households.